mnfg0347-uol/git-conflict-lab/README.md

-This is the MAIN branch vesrion
+This is the FEATURE branch vesrion